zemandic/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-ingress-controller.md

 ### Enabling debuging for NGINX Ingress Controller

-If you need to do additional troubleshooting for NGINX Ingress controller, there are few additional settings you can configure, to add more verbose logging.
+If you need to do additional troubleshooting for the Ingress Controller, there are a few additional settings you can configure, to add more verbose logging.

-There are two settings that need to be set to enable more debug/verbose logging for NGINX Ingress controller.
+There are two settings that need to be set to enable more debug/verbose logging for the Ingress Controller.

 1. command line arguments
 2. configmap settings